Herbert Sigüenza: Career

 Herbert began his acting career in 1984 when he co-founded Culture Clash with other members Ric Salinas, Richard Montoya, José Antonio Burciaga, Marga Gómez, and Monica Palacios.
 Together the group toured the country performing Chicano theater with topics often involving social commentary through the use of satire.
 While the latter three members went on to eventually drop out of the group, Sigüenza, Salinas, and Montoya still perform together today.
 Independently of the group, Sigüenza has also had a number of acting, writing, and producing roles.

 He wrote and performed in a solo show, My Weekend with Pablo Picasso which features his skill at painting and has been performed at the Los Angeles Theatre Center, and the San Diego Rep. He wrote and performed in another show, ¡Cantinflas! about the Mexican comic of the same name, which was co-commissioned by the Alley Theatre in Houston and Yerba Buena Center for the Arts in San Francisco.

-Other work of Sigüenza's includes Steal Heaven, and El Henry, an adaptation of Shakespeare's Henry IV which was presented at the La Jolla Playhouse in June 2014, and Manifest Destinitis which premiered at the San Diego Rep in their 2016-2017 season.
+Other work of Sigüenza's includes Steal Heaven, and El Henry, an adaptation of Shakespeare's Henry IV which was presented at the La Jolla Playhouse in June 2014, and Manifest Destinitis, which premiered at the San Diego Rep in their 2016–2017 season, starring Mark Pinter and Jennifer Paredes.
 He won the Best New Play San Diego Critics Circle Award in 2014 for his work on El Henry.
 In 2016, Sigüenza began a three-year playwright residency at the San Diego Rep as a part of The Andrew W. Mellon Foundation's National Playwright Residency Program, administered by HowlRound.

 Sigüenza was also involved in the making of Pixar's hit animated film Coco.
 He served as a cultural consultant ensuring that the movie was an accurate depiction of the Mexican culture that the movie explores.
-He is also credited with a voice acting role in the movie playing the characters of great-great granduncles Tío Felipe and Tío Oscar.
+He is also credited with a voice acting role in the movie playing the characters of great-great-granduncles Tío Felipe & Oscar.

 He is currently working on writing his next show called Birthday, a dark musical that is centered around people being able to come back to life from the dead for 24 hours on their birthday.
 This show is a departure from his previous work in its macabre content matter.